Automattic/ghactivity/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==

+= 1.5.0 =
+* Improve post content for each GitHub event.
+* Improve compatibility with queries per person.
+* Allow removing Top Issues from shortcode.

 = 1.4.2 =
 * Make sure the chart data displayed in wp-admin is correct.
 It should not be polluted by data from the shortcode.